mcgalliarder/Bartholemew/WirelessProtocol.md

 ## Handshake
 To initiate a communication line between the two parties, a handshake between the two must occur.
 A handshake must occur for EVERY transmission to establish who is talking and who is listening.
+A handshake occors when when party makes a request to the other, and the other party confirms that request, initiating the line of communication.

+## Transmission

-**Transmit Single Request**
+**Single Request**
+- *This requests the receiving party to listen for a single data packet*
 - To request a single transmit to the other party, the transmitting party must send the SINGLE_REQUEST(0xA5) byte to the receiving party
 - The transmitting party must wait to receive one of two responses